Skip to content

 # Run restricted (agent uses vendor defaults — asks before dangerous ops)

-terok run myproj "Fix the bug" --restricted
+terok task run myproj "Fix the bug" --restricted

 # Explicitly unrestricted (default behavior)

-terok run myproj "Fix the bug" --unrestricted
+terok task run myproj "Fix the bug" --unrestricted

 The flags are mutually exclusive.
 When neither is given, the value comes from config (see below), defaulting to unrestricted.